top of page

 2020 Honduras Hurricane

-Hurricane Iota made landfall late Monday November 6th 2020 near Haulover, Nicaragua as a Category 4 storm with winds of up to 155 mph.
-Just weeks prior, category 4 hurricane Eta made impact just 15 miles south.
-Despite evacuations, both storms combined to leave more than 600,000 affected families in the Honduras representing a total of 4 million people affected—approximately 50% of the population—with the northern and western parts of the country most effected.
-Both storms left extensive damage to physical infrastructure, communications networks, and internet service.
+Hurricane Iota made landfall on Monday, November 16, 2020, near Haulover, Nicaragua, as a Category 4 storm with winds of up to 155 mph.
+Just weeks earlier, Category 4 Hurricane Eta struck 15 miles south of the same area.
+Together, the two storms devastated the region, affecting over 600,000 families in Honduras—approximately 4 million people, or nearly 50% of the population.
+The northern and western parts of the country bore the brunt of the destruction, with extensive damage to infrastructure, communications networks, and internet services.

 The COVID-19 pandemic has posed major challenges to humanitarian operations across the globe, but it hasn’t stopped Help.NGO.
 With funding support from AWS DRT, Help.NGO engaged with Amazon Business and Amazon Italy to rapidly procure COVID-19 prevention materials in the early phases of the pandemic.
 Procured and distributed materials included 4,000 hand sanitizers, reusable masks, and 600 thermometers for WFP, FAO, and IFAD staff in the WFP HQ in Rome.
 Help.NGO was able to distribute the necessary materials, immediately allowing humanitarian aid workers and UN administrators to continue their important work.
 Around 600 rapid test kits were also procured and distributed to the WFP Ethiopia Country Office in Addis Ababa during the height of international demand to support the field hospital established in Ethiopia by WFP for UN and NGO humanitarian workers who contracted COVID-19 while on duty.